windup/site-windup.jboss.org/README.md

 6. Build the site for display at <http://localhost:4242>
         rake clean preview

-_NOTE_ The site will take a long time to build for the first time (10 minutes+).
-Subsequent builds are much quicker.

 If the build was successful, you should be able to visit the site here: <http://localhost:4242>

 ## Development

-If you are working on the CSS, make sure to also run `compass watch`

 New pages should be added to the root with the extension `.html.slim`